noaione/yuusha-shoukan-ln/sources/v03/chapter3.md

 (There was one soul left.
 When I asked its wish, it said that it wanted to serve Kaito-san, so I gave it a body and sent it towards you.)

-....I have no idea what you're talking about.
+...I have no idea what you're talking about.
 I don't think I'd get a good answer even if I asked, but what I'm more worried about is... that pet that the Creator God, Shiro-san, sent, is that a monster or something like that...

 Feeling my head ache at Shiro-san's words, I explained the situation to Lilia-san and the others and we all decided to move to the front of the inn.